2005 Jharkhand Legislative Assembly election

 The 2005 Jharkhand Legislative Assembly election was held in three phases from 3 to 23 February 2005 to elect the 81 members of the Jharkhand Legislative Assembly.
-It was the first election held in Jharkhand to elect the Second Jharkhand Legislative Assembly; the First/Interim Jharkhand Legislative Assembly was constituted based on the 2000 Bihar Legislative Assembly election.
+The results were counted on 27 February 2005.
+It was the first election held in Jharkhand to elect the Second Jharkhand Legislative Assembly; the First/Interim Jharkhand Legislative Assembly was constituted based on the 2000 Jharkhand Legislative Assembly election.
 Jharkhand was created by carving out the southern districts of Bihar on 15 November 2000.
 The election resulted in a hung assembly like the first one.
 No single party or pre-election alliance got the majority.
 The Bharatiya Janata Party become the biggest party by winning 30 seats.
 The Jharkhand Mukti Morcha got 17 seats and the Indian National Congress got nine seats.

 Background and Government Formation

 After the formation of Jharkhand on 15 November 2000, the first Legislative Assembly of Jharkhand was constituted by the MLAs elected in the 2000 Bihar Legislative Assembly election, whose constituencies were in the newly formed Jharkhand.
 The 2005 election was the first one being conducted in Jharkhand.

 Shibu Soren of Congress-JMM alliance was invited to form the government, sparking controversy, but resigned nine days later, on 11 March, following his failure to obtain a vote of confidence in the assembly.

 Then Arjun Munda of BJP-led NDA became the CM.
 In September 2006, Madhu Koda and three other independent legislators withdrew support to the Munda government, bringing it into the minority and led to resignation of Munda.

 The United Progressive Alliance, with support of Goans Party, Forward bloc and 3 independents, decided on Madhu Koda as consensus candidate who was sworn in on 14 September 2006, becoming third independent CM in the country.

 On 17 August 2008, JMM withdrew support from the Koda government.
 Shibu Soren again became the CM, but had to resign on 12 January 2009, after he failed to enter the Jharkhand assembly, suffering a humiliating defeat in the assembly bypoll.